fieldtensor/code-samples/README.md

 controller with 50 terabytes of capacity.

 At one point we experienced performance bottlenecks on the RAID system.
-We suspected that they were due to inefficiencies in the IO code some of third party software from CERN.
+We suspected that they were due to inefficiencies in the IO of some third party software from CERN.
 I wrote a small program, cio.cpp, to stress test the RAID system and determine it's maximum IO capacity.
-We needed to write a custom stress test program instead of using an existing one because we suspected that our issues were due to incorrect uses of the POSIX fsync() function.
-We needed to mimic that incorrect usage and compare against the results.
+We needed to write a custom stress test program because we suspected that our issues were due to the incorrect uses of the POSIX fsync() function.
+We needed to mimic that incorrect usage to compare the performance profiles.

 <a name="vec"></a>